Tesla CEO Elon Musk offers to buy Twitter for $43 billion

-Tesla CEO Elon Musk is offering to buy Twitter, saying the social media platform he has criticized for not living up to free speech principles needs to be transformed as a private company.
+Tesla CEO Elon Musk has offered to buy Twitter outright, saying the social media platform “needs to be transformed” from his perspective as a self-identified free speech absolutist.

 Musk called that price his best and final offer, although he provided no details on financing.
 The offer is non-binding and subject to financing and other conditions.